-Two propagation experiments and seedling growth experiment were carried out in completely randomized design at the laboratory and nursery garden at BUSE Zimbabwe, Astra Campus.
-The study comprised the following experiments: sexual propagation using seeds, vegetative propagation using leafless stem cuttings and leafy branch cuttings.
-Seedling and cutting growth were using results from seedlings and cuttings established
+Two propagation experiments and seedling growth experiment were carried out in completely randomized design at the Kingston farm nursery.
+The study comprised the following experiments: sexual propagation using seeds, vegetative propagation using leafless stem cuttings and seedling and cutting growth were using results from seedlings and cuttings.